-Marcelo Hernandez Castillo is a poet, essayist, translator, and immigration advocate.
-He is the author of Cenzontle, which was chosen by Brenda Shaughnessy as the winner of the 2017 A. Poulin, Jr. Prize published by BOA editions in 2018, as well as the winner of the Great Lakes Colleges Association New Writer Award for poetry, the 2019 Golden Poppy Award from the Northern California Independent Booksellers Association, and the Bronze in the FOREWORD INDIE best book of the year.
-Cenzontle is also a finalist for the Lambda Literary Award, the California Book Award, the Publishing Triangle's Thom Gunn Award for Gay Poetry, and the Northern California Book Award.
-Cenzontle was listed among one of NPR's and the New York Public Library top picks of 2018.
-His first chapbook, DULCE, won the Drinking Gourd Poetry Prize published by Northwestern University press.
-His memoir, Children of the Land is forthcoming from Harper Collins in 2020.
+Marcelo Hernandez Castillo’s most recent book is Children of the Land: a Memoir (Harper Collins) which received acclaim from Vanity Fair, Entertainment Weekly, the LA Times, The Wall Street Journal, The New York Times and was finalist for the International Latino Book Award.
+He is also the author of poetry book Cenzontle, winner of the A. Poulin, Jr. prize (BOA editions 2018), which was awarded the the Great Lakes Colleges Association’s New Writer Award for poetry, the 2019 Golden Poppy Award from the Northern California Independent Booksellers Association, and the FOREWORD INDIE bronze prize for best book of the year.
+Cenzontle was also a finalist for the Lambda Literary Award, the California Book Award, the Publishing Triangle's Thom Gunn Award for Gay Poetry, and the Northern California Book Award.
+Cenzontle received star reviews from Publisher’s Weekly, Harvard Review, The San Francisco Chronicle among many others and was listed as one of NPR's and the New York Public Library top books of 2018.
+His first chapbook, Dulce, was the winner of the Drinking Gourd Prize (Northwestern University Press).

 He is a founding member the Undocupoets campaign which successfully eliminated all citizenship requirements from every major first book poetry prize in the nation and for which he received the Writers for Writers Award from Barnes and Noble and Poets and Writers Magazine.
 He was the first undocumented student to graduate from the Helen Zell Writers Program at the University of Michigan.